XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 hellosafe-logoScore

-• Wide range of stocks, ETFs, mutual funds, bonds, options, and GICs available for trading
+• Wide selection of Canadian and US stocks, ETFs, mutual funds, bonds, GICs, and options.

-• Advanced web platform and mobile app with robust research tools and real-time quotes
+• Intuitive and modern web platform plus mobile app with real-time quotes and advanced order types.

 My opinion on BMO InvestorLine